PX4/PX4-user_guide/en/config/level_horizon_calibration.md

 You can use *Level Horizon Calibration* to compensate for small misalignments in controller orientation and to level the horizon in the *QGroundControl* flight view (blue on top and green on bottom).

 :::tip
-Leveling the horizon is highly recommended, and will result in the best flight performance.
-This process can also be repeated if you notice a constant drift during flight.
+Performing this calibration step is only recommended if the autopilot's orientation is visibly misaligned with the specified orientation, or if there is a constant drift during flight in not position-controlled flight modes.
 :::

 ## Performing the Calibration